 • Leader training takes place over the course of an intensive, two week-long program at Apogee’s headquarters in Brunswick, Maine.
 We work with our leaders both in the classroom and in the field to cover everything from safety and group dynamics to trip logistics and outdoor skills.
 Leaders also spend time reviewing student files before the start of the program so they are familiar with each individual in their group.
 By the end of their training, leaders are well prepared to safely and effectively lead their group on the adventure of a lifetime.

 • All of our leaders are certified in Wilderness First Aid and CPR.
-Many of our leaders also certified Lifeguards and also hold higher wilderness certifications, such as Wilderness First Responder or EMT.
+Many also hold higher wilderness certifications, such as Wilderness First Responder or EMT.
+Additionally, all of our trips that engage in swimming activities will have at least one leader certified as a Wilderness Lifeguard.

 • Apogee enjoys a very high leader return rate.
 Many veteran leaders return for multiple summers.